aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/vba-project/excel-prevent-printing/_index.md

 ---

 ## **Possible Usage Scenarios**
-In our daily work, there may be some important information in the Excel file; in order to protect the internal data from spreading, the company will not allow us to print them.
+In our daily work, there may be some important information in the Excel file; in order to protect the internal data from spreading, the company will not allow us to print it.
 This document will tell you how to prevent others from printing Excel files.

 ## **How to Prevent Users from Printing File in MS-Excel**
 You can apply the following VBA code to protect your specific file from being printed.
-1. Open your workbook which you don’t allow others to print.
+1. Open the workbook that you don’t want others to print.
-1. Select the "Developer" tab in the Excel ribbon and click on the "View Code" button in the "Controls" section.
-Alternatively, you can hold down the ALT + F11 keys to open the Microsoft Visual Basic for Applications window.
+2. Select the **Developer** tab in the Excel ribbon and click the **View Code** button in the **Controls** section.
+Alternatively, you can press **ALT + F11** to open the Microsoft Visual Basic for Applications window.
 <br>
 <img src="1.png" width=70% />
-1. And then in the left Project Explorer, double click ThisWorkbook to open the module, and add some VBA codes.
+3. In the left Project Explorer, double‑click **ThisWorkbook** to open the module and add some VBA code.
 <br>
 <img src="2.png" width=70% />
-1. Then save and close this code, go back to the workbook, and now when you print the sample file, it will not be allowed to be printed, and you will get the following warning box:
+4. Then save and close the code, return to the workbook.
+When you attempt to print the workbook, it will be prevented, and you will see the following warning box:
 <br>
 <img src="3.png" width=70% />